Orckestra/orc-shared/README.md

 Extracts and returns the currently set locale from the state.
 Expects a `buildState` store, or one using `localeFactory` to create its `locale` reducer.

+### `breadcrumbs`

+Creates a data set suitable for populating the `<AppFrame>` breadcrumb trail based on currently matched routing.
+It will add a crumb to the trail for each matched route with a `title` field.
+If this field is a `react-intl` message descriptor it will be translated, and any values in it will be inserted.

+If the route match has no field of the same name as the value to be inserted, the URL parameter from the route match will be inserted - i.e. if your path is `/root/item1/edit` and the route matched is `/root/:item/edit`, then a translation message of `'Item {item}'` will have the value `'item1'` inserted.

+If, however, the route has a field of the same name containing an array of strings, this will be treated as a path into the state object.
+As a result, the selector will find the referenced value in the state, and insert that into the translation.
+This behavior is nested, as well, so these state paths can include e.g. references to route parameters or other state elements.
+For example, if, in your state, you have a 'data' reducer which contains an index of items, as well as the path and route mentioned above, and the matched route object contains an `item` field with value `['data', ['router', 'params'. 'item'], 'label']`, then, first, the inner array is handled, getting the matched parameter value, whereupon the value found in the `item1` field of the state's `data` is returned.
+In short, your title contains the label, rather than the ID, of the matched item.

 ## License

 Copyright &copy; 2018 Orckestra Inc.